codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

 I will not repeat the instructions in the LFS book here, as they are very detailed and clear.
 However, I will provide some tips and notes for building LFS on ARM64 architectures on a Mac using VMware outcomes.

 When compiling packages, you may encounter some errors or warnings related to ARM64-specific features or issues.
 You can usually fix them by applying patches or modifying configuration files.
-You can find some useful resources for building LFS on ARM64 here and here.
+You will likely encounter the following compilation issues:

+- gcc-libstdc++: move /usr/lib64 contents to /usr/lib and delete the /usr/lib64 directory
+- expect: modify the configure script as follows:

+./configure --prefix=/usr           \
+            --with-tcl=/usr/lib     \
+            --enable-shared         \
+            --mandir=/usr/share/man \
+            --with-tclinclude=/usr/include \
+            --build=aarch64-unknown-linux-gnu

+ - python-3.11.4: copy /usr/lib64/libffi.so.8 to /usr/lib/ so ctypes module can be compiled.
+Also copy /usr/lib64/libffi.so.8  to /usr/lib/
+ - procps-ng: export PKG_CONFIG_PATH path  in 875-procps-ng file before configure.

+ export PKG_CONFIG_PATH="/usr/lib64/pkgconfig"

 When configuring the kernel, you may need to enable some options that are specific to ARM64 architectures or your target device.
 You can use the make menuconfig command to select the options you want, such as architecture, CPU type, drivers, filesystems, etc. You can find some useful resources for configuring the kernel on ARM64 [here](https://clfs.org/~kb0iic/lfs-systemd/index.html).

 ## Booting your custom linux distribution